lume/lume/README.md

 To build the project yourself use Browserify for the time being.

 `browserify src/index.js -d --s boxer > dist/boxer.js`

+Lately, I've been relying on `live-server` to setup watchers and give me an instant dev server. `npm install -g live-server` will install this package globally.

 If you want to help on this project, join the community on the infamous/boxer Gitter.